How to Sell Your Home

 -

-It is recommended to hire a solicitor or conveyancer to handle the legal aspects of the sale.
+It’s recommended to hire a solicitor or conveyancer to handle the legal aspects of the sale, including legal paperwork, property searches and managing completion.

 -